Ahmedazim7804/imsnsit_app/README.md

 - Attendance Screen
 - Shows times when APJ room is unscheduled for class on any day.
 - Profile Screen
+- Faculty's Time Table
+- Cache data for later use, in case ims website is down.

 <sub>*: sometime rarely the captcha might not autofill, it will prompt you to solve it manually.